JonRowe/HighInFiber/presentation/03 - Simple Example/01_example.md

 # What does that do? #

- * Once executed the Fiber follows normal behaviour
+ * Once executed the fiber follows normal behaviour
  * Until it reaches `Fiber.yield`
  * Upon which it "returns" the passed parameter
  * Which drops out the resume